6 Common Air Conditioner Smells Answered and How to Solve the Issue

 3. Air Conditioner Smells Musty

-Homeowners who reach us to report this issue frequently share their air conditioner smells like feet, dirty socks or a locker room when it’s running.
-Also known as dirty sock syndrome, this smell is often linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
+People who contact us about this situation frequently mention their air conditioner smells like feet, dirty socks or a locker room when it runs.
+Also called dirty sock syndrome, this smell is typically caused by a filthy evaporator coil that has mold, mildew and bacteria buildup.
 Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most common in locations where you need heating at night and during the morning before transitioning to cooling during the afternoon.
+Dirty sock syndrome is most common in areas where you use heating at night and during the morning before switching to cooling during the afternoon.

-The best way to prevent dirty sock syndrome is to routinely change your air filter and schedule yearly air conditioning maintenance with Temperature Doctors Heating & Cooling, Inc. We’ll keep the evaporator coil clean and the drainage system flowing, because standing water can also lead to nasty odors.
+The best method for preventing dirty sock syndrome is to regularly change your air filter and schedule regular air conditioning maintenance with Temperature Doctors Heating & Cooling.
+We’ll keep the evaporator coil clean and the drainage system unblocked, since standing water can also lead to nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are experiencing air conditioner mildew smell or a pungent, vinegar-like odor, it might be caused by several situations, like:
+If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it can be prompted by several problems, including:

 • A clogged filter